M113 armored personnel carrier: Development

-The M113 was developed to provide a survivable and reliable light tracked vehicle able to be air-lifted and air-dropped by C-130 and C-141 transport planes.
+The M113 was developed to provide a survivable and reliable light tracked vehicle able to be airlifted and airdropped by C-130 and C-141 transport planes.
 The original concept was that the vehicle would be used solely for transportation to move the troops forward under the protection of armor and then having them dismount for combat, after which the M113 would retreat to the rear.
 Entering service with the U.S. Army in 1960, the M113 required two crewmen, a driver and a commander, and carried 11-15 passengers inside the vehicle.
 Its main armament was a single .50-caliber (12.7 mm) M2 Browning machine gun operated by the commander.
 The first batch of 32 M113s arrived in South Vietnam on 30 March 1962 and were sent to two Army of the Republic of Vietnam (ARVN) mechanized rifle companies, each equipped with 15 of the APCs.

 The two mechanized units were fielded for the first time on 11 June 1962.
 During the Battle of Ap Bac in January 1963, at least fourteen of the gunners aboard the M113s were killed in action due to their exposed position, necessitating modifications to improve crew survivability.
 Makeshift shields formed from metal salvaged from the hulls of sunken ships were soon fitted to the carriers, affording better protection; however, it was found that this material could be penetrated by small arms fire, so subsequent shields were constructed from scrapped armored vehicles.
 The ARVN 80th Ordnance Unit in South Vietnam developed the shield idea further and commenced engineering general issue gun shields for the M113.
 These shields became the predecessor to the standardized armored cavalry assault vehicle (or ACAV) variant and were issued to all ARVN mechanized units during the early 1960s.

 According to Ralph Zumbro the ARVN had modified the M113s to function as "amphibious light tanks" and not as the battle taxis U.S. designers had intended.
 Instead of an armored personnel carrier, the ARVN used the carried infantry as extra "dismountable soldiers" in "an oversized tank crew".
 These "ACAV" sets were eventually adapted to U.S. Army M113s with the arrival of the army's conventional forces in 1965.
 The vehicles continued to operate in the role of a light tank and reconnaissance vehicle, and not as designed in theater.